jboynyc/textnets/docs/advanced.rst

 The ``leidenalg`` package is installed as a dependency of **textnets**.
-It can produce a variety of different partition types, and in some cases, you may want to use a different one that the default.
+It can produce a variety of different partition types, and in some cases, you may want to use a different one than the default.
 In this example, ``leidenalg`` is instructed to use the method of "asymptotic surprise" to determine the graph partition.